-Type of Abuse Possible Indicators the symptoms of, or deliberately induces illness in a child Sexual Abuse Forcing or enticing a child to take part in Sudden changes in behaviour; sexual activities, not necessarily involving a Displays of affection which are sexual and high level of violence, whether or not the age inappropriate; child is aware of what is happening.
-The Tendency to cling or need constant activities may involve physical contact, reassurance; penetrative or non-penetrative acts and Tendency to cry easily; also includes involving children in watching Regression to younger behaviour - e.g. pornographic material or watching sexual acts. thumb sucking, acting like a baby; acis.
-Unexplained gifts or money; Depression and withdrawal; Wetting/soiling day or night; Fear of undressing for PE.
-Emotional Abuse rear or anaressing for r E. The persistent emotional maltreatment of a Rejection; child such as to cause severe and Isolation; persistent adverse effects on the child's Child being blamed for actions of adults; emotional development.
-It may involve Child being used as carer for younger conveying to children that they are siblings; worthless or unloved, inadequate, or valued Affection and basic emotional care; only insofar as they meet the needs of Giving/warmth, persistently absent or another person. withheld.
+Type of Abuse Possible Indicators

+Depression and withdrawal;

+Wetting/soiling day or night;

+Fear of undressing for PE.

+Emotional Abuse

+The persistent emotional maltreatment of a Rejection;

+child such as to cause severe and Isolation;

+persistent adverse effects on the child's Child being blamed for actions of ad

+emotional development.
+It may involve Child being used as carer for younger

+conveying to children that they are siblings;

+worthless or unloved, inadequate, or valued Affection and basic emotional care;

+only insofar as they meet the needs of Giving/warmth, persistently absent or

+another person. withheld.